THE PERVERSION OF GRACE

 Grace and truth have come to God’s elect through Jesus Christ; not just truth, but grace and truth (John 1:17).

-Notice, in the following verses, that Paul was not comparing Divine grace with godly behavior but Divine grace with the works of the Law of Moses.
+It is the writer’s belief that the Divine grace in Christ has been grievously perverted and misapplied among us Gentiles.
+Notice, in the following verses, that Paul was not comparing Divine grace with godly behavior, but Divine grace with the works of the Law of Moses.

-Therefore by the deeds of the law there shall no flesh be justified in his sight: for by the law is the knowledge of sin.
-But now the righteousness of God without the law is manifested, being witnessed by the law and the prophets; (Romans 3:20,21)
+Therefore by the deeds of the law no flesh will be justified [declared righteous] in His sight, for by the law is the knowledge of sin.

-(For until the law sin was in the world: but sin is not imputed when there is no law.
+(For until the law sin was in the world, but sin is not imputed when there is no law.
 (Romans 5:13)

-It is impossible for Paul or anyone else to contrast godly behavior with the grace of God in Christ because the grace of God in Christ always will produce godly behavior if it is applied correctly.
+Paul was referring to the Law of Moses, not to godly behavior, when speaking of the superiority of grace.
+It is impossible for Paul or anyone else to contrast godly behavior with the grace of God in Christ because the grace of God in Christ will always produce godly behavior if it is applied correctly.

 Paul also pointed out the difficulty our flesh has concerning observing the Ten Commandments.
 But it never was Paul’s intention to leave the Christians with the impression they now are without law.
 Rather, the point is we are dead to the Law of Moses in order that we may be married to Christ.

 We do not save ourselves by keeping the Law of Moses or any other religious or moral code.
-But when we are married to Christ and are living in and by Him we are free from the Law of Moses and now are able to keep the commandments given by Christ and His Apostles.
+But when we are married to Christ and are living in and by Him, we are free from the Law of Moses and now are able to keep the commandments given by Christ and His Apostles.
 As we keep the commandments found in the New Testament, Christ is formed in us.

 It never was, is not, and never will be God’s intention that His grace in Christ be used as a means of encouraging sinful behavior.
-The soul that sins shall die.
+The soul who sins shall die.
 It is only as we, through the grace of God in Christ, turn from our sins and serve God that we attain eternal life.

-But if, while we seek to be justified by Christ, we ourselves also are found sinners, is therefore Christ the minister of sin?
-God forbid.
-For if I build again the things which I destroyed, I make myself a transgressor.
-(Galatians 2:17,18)
+“But if, while we seek to be justified by Christ, we ourselves also are found sinners, is Christ therefore a minister of sin?
+Certainly not!

 The present-day perversion and heresy is that Christ came to forgive the sins of men so He may bring them to Paradise in their unchanged state.
-This is the concept held by the majority of Christians.
+This is the concept believed by the majority of Christians.
 It is not scriptural.

 Christ came to save men by delivering them from the Kingdom of Satan and bringing them into the Kingdom of God.
 Christ destroys the works of Satan in men.
-Apart from the moral transformation of the individual there is no salvation.
+Apart from the moral transformation of the individual, there is no salvation.
 It is the moral transformation that is the salvation, the redemption from the hand of the enemy.

 Jesus did not come primarily to forgive our sins and bring us to Heaven, although an initial forgiveness is necessary if we are to start on the path to full reconciliation to God.
 Rather, the Lord Jesus came to deliver us from our sins.
 Forgiveness and deliverance are different concepts.

-- Repentance and forgiveness remove the man from the cesspool.
+• Repentance and forgiveness remove the man from the cesspool.

-- Deliverance removes the cesspool from the man.
+• Deliverance removes the cesspool from the man.

 Salvation is not the bringing of men from earth to Heaven.
 Salvation is the bringing of men from Satan to God.

 Salvation is not a change of location, it is a change of the individual.
-By viewing the Christian salvation as a change of location from earth to Heaven we are destroying the work of God in the earth.
+By viewing the Christian salvation as a change of location from earth to Heaven, we are destroying the work of God in the earth.
 We are perverting the Divine plan of redemption.

 God placed man in the midst of Paradise on the earth.
 It is God’s intention to redeem fallen man, to restore man, now transformed through Christ, to Paradise on the earth.

 Man has invented a plan whereby he receives Christ, has his sins forgiven, and then goes to Paradise in the spirit realm.
 The motive behind the invention is to be able to avoid the painful transition from the bondages of lust and self-will to actual righteousness, holiness, and obedience to God.
-By inventing a gospel of forgiveness that brings us to Heaven we have managed to avoid a radical change in our personality—a radical change that is necessary if we are to be able to hold Paradise once we gain it.
+By inventing a gospel of forgiveness that brings us to Heaven, we have managed to avoid a radical change in our personality—a radical change that is necessary if we are to be able to hold Paradise once we gain it.

 Neither the Book of Acts nor the Epistles emphasizes ascribed righteousness except when Paul is reasoning with the Jews.
 The exhortations directed toward the Gentiles concern godly living.
 Paul declared in several instances that the believer who continues in the lusts of the flesh will not inherit the Kingdom of God.

-Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness [immorality], Idolatry, sorcery, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
+envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:19-21)

 The grace of God in Christ takes the place of the Law of Moses and its statutes.
 The grace of God does not, however, take the place of godly behavior, the kind of behavior that always has been and always will be required of God’s creatures.
 There never can be an alternative to the eternal moral law of God, of which the Law of Moses is an elementary, external form.